 Sedentary Lifestyle Drains Sexual Performance

-Exercise is an absolute boon for health and vitality, and those benefits extend heavily into the realm of sexual desire and function.
-Both weightlifting and cardiovascular exercise have a positive effect on Testosterone Production.
+Exercise is an absolute boon for health and vitality, and those benefits extend profoundly into the realm of sexual desire and function.
+Both weightlifting and cardiovascular training have a positive effect on Testosterone Production.
 Regular exercise which works the muscles and sufficiently increases heart rate can boost Testosterone Levels in the bloodstream by 2.5 times.
 We recommend weight lifting and High-Intensity Interval Training (HIIT) for the best Testosterone Boosting results.

 Zinc Deficiency Saps Sex Drive

-Of all of the nutrients that your body needs to get by day-to-day, few are as intrinsically important to libido and Testosterone as Zinc.
+Of all of the nutrients that your body needs to get by day-to-day, few are as intrinsically crucial to libido and Testosterone as Zinc.
 The process of Testosterone Production is directly affected by existing Zinc supplies in the bloodstream.
 If you are suffering from Zinc Deficiency, this strangles your body’s ability to produce enough of the hormone.
 If you feel that Zinc Deficiency may be an issue which is impairing your wellness and sexual health, we recommend taking a 30-milligram Zinc supplement manufactured by a trustworthy supplier.

 HPG-Axis Imbalance Erodes Sexual Performance